Expert covariational reasoning resources in physics graphing tasks: Findings

 \subsubsection{Defining Function Knowing, Choosing, and Generating}

-In this section, we define the three modes, Function Knowing, Choosing, and Generating, and present evidence from across the three studies.
-We note that the distinctions between Function Knowing, Choosing and Generating are not hard and fast; there were many instances where the research team held discussions about whether a particular portion of transcript was better characterized as one or another.
-We suggest that these modes describe a spectrum of approaches to modeling from recognizing a well-modeled physical situation towards generating a model where one doesn't exist.
-This is represented by the arrow in Fig.~\ref{fig:mangoTango}, which goes from Applying Models to Generating Models.
+In this section, we define Function Knowing, Choosing, and Generating and present evidence for how experts were observed to use them.
+We note that the distinctions between Function Knowing, Choosing, and Generating are not hard and fast; there were many instances where the research team held discussions about whether a particular portion of transcript was better characterized as one or another.
+We suggest that these modes describe a spectrum of approaches to modeling from recognizing a well-modeled physical situation towards generating a model where one does not exist.
+This is represented by the central arrow in Fig.~\ref{fig:modes}, which points from Applying Models to Generating Models.

-\textbf{Function Knowing} is characterized by accessing a compiled model and applying it to the context using important, physically relevant points (such as those described by the initial conditions of the task).
+\textbf{Function Knowing} is characterized by accessing a compiled model and applying it to the context using physically significant points (such as those described by the initial conditions of the task).
 Function Knowing often involves the use of proxy quantities to make sense of the accessed model in the context of the task.
-It is described by an interplay between MA 1 and the use of compiled models (Fig.~\ref{fig:mangoTango}).
+It is described by an interplay between compiled models, physically significant points, and MMA~1 (Fig.~\ref{fig:modes}).

-For example, upon seeing the Ferris Wheel task, many of our interviewees immediately identified the context as circular motion, and that they would need to use a trigonometric function.
-Most then reasoned about how to ``map'' between time and total distance to make sense of their initially accessed model that related height and time.
+For example, upon seeing the Ferris Wheel task, many of our interviewees immediately identified the context as circular motion, and that they would need to use a trigonometric function (compiled models).
+Most then chose the phase based on the starting point of the cart (physically significant points) and reasoned about how to ``map'' between time and total distance to make sense of their initially accessed model that related height and time (proxy quantity, MMA~1).

 \textbf{Function Choosing} is characterized by using the general trend between physically significant points to choose between a handful of compiled models.
-It is described by an interplay between MA 2 and Compiled Models (Fig.~\ref{fig:mangoTango}).
+It is described by an interplay between compiled models, physically significant points, and MMA~2 (Fig.~\ref{fig:modes}).

-For example, during Intensity, many experts reasoned that the lowest intensity was at zero distance traveled and the highest at maximum distance traveled.
-Then interviewees chose how best to connect the points by using the general trend between them and by reasoning about which functions made sense in the physical context---e.g. linear or exponential.
+For example, during Intensity, many experts reasoned that the lowest intensity was at zero distance traveled and the highest at maximum distance traveled (physically significant points).
+Then interviewees chose how best to connect the points by using the general trend between them (MMA~2) and by reasoning about which functions made sense in the physical context---e.g. linear or exponential (compiled models).